 Experience and expertise

 These talks and other activities give a good impression of the experience and competence of our experts.
-See also the dedicated 3+30+300 website for a series of webinars and talks specifically about this rule:
+See also the dedicated 3+30+300 website for a series of webinars and talks specifically about this principle:

 We have a partnership with Treeconomics (UK) as well as with SYLVA: Atelier for Urban Forestry and Landscape Architecture (Netherlands).
-We are a partner in the Horizon Europe research projects eco2adapt and Resonate – and we contributed (on behalf of FAO) to the CONEXUS project.
+We are a partner in the Horizon Europe research projects eco2adapt and Resonate (workpackage resp. task lead) – and we contributed (on behalf of FAO) to the CONEXUS project.
 We also participated in the Erasmus+ Knowledge Alliance project Uforest.
+Johan Östberg was an active member in the Urban3Guard COST Action.
+For this COST Action we organised a training school on nature-based solutions and biosecurity.
 We were a partner in the Yggdrasil – The Living Nordic City project funded by the Nordic Council of Ministers and led by our colleagues at Trädkontoret.
-For COST Action Urban Tree Guard we organised a training school on nature-based solutions and biosecurity.
+In 2026 we start a new project for the Nordic Council, titled NORD-LOCAL-NbS (on implementing nature-based solutions), also headed by Trädkontoret in Sweden.

-Our current projects focus, among other, on: development of urban forest strategies; assessing and integrating the health benefits of urban green and blue space; development of guidelines and standards for urban forestry; enhancing entrepreneurship in urban forestry; reviewing the benefits of urban trees; urban forest inventories; building forest resilience; developing and testing nature-based therapies; and conference organisation and facilitation.
+Our current projects focus, among other, on: development of urban forest strategies; assessing and integrating the health benefits of urban green and blue space; development of guidelines and standards for urban forestry; enhancing entrepreneurship in urban forestry; reviewing the benefits of urban trees; urban forest inventories; building forest resilience; developing and testing nature-based therapies; workshops and training; and conference organisation and facilitation.

 Johan offers an insight into European urban forestry